lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The mapping-sent action is used to send an index (the index into the Target Value list of values) instead of the original value.
 This action is used together with the "match-mapping" MO.

-On the compressor side, the match-mapping Matching Operator searches the TV for a match with the header field value and the mapping-sent CDA sends the corresponding index as the field residue.
+On the compressor side, the match-mapping Matching Operator searches the TV for a match with the header field value.
+The mapping-sent CDA then sends the corresponding index as the field residue.
 On the decompressor side, the CDA uses the received index to restore the field value by looking up the list in the TV.

 The number of bits sent is the minimal size for coding all the possible indices.